ashexs/FrutigerAero/README.md

 When site is hosted:
 - Add XML sitemap file
-- Add to Google Search Console ?
+- Add site to Google Search Console
 - Add error 404 HTML file or a redirect to index URL if URL is typed-in wrong

 Figma Link: